open-metadata/OpenMetadata/metadata-ingestion/ingest-sample-data.md

 Please refer to the [Run OpenMetadata ](../overview/run-openmetadata.md#install-on-your-local-machine)section to run the server manually or using [Docker](../overview/run-openmetadata.md#run-docker).

+You may also follow the [OpenMetadata & Prefect](../overview/run-openmetadata-with-prefect.md) guide.

 ### Install from PyPI

 {% tabs %}